The Hierarchy of the Body Corporate: Manager, Committee & Caretaker Roles Explained

 The body corporate manager

-• Provide general advice on body corporate legislation and assist in the dispute resolution process
+• Providing advice on body corporate legislation and assisting with dispute resolution

-• Liaise with contractors, service providers, and legal professionals
+• Liaising with contractors, service providers, and legal professionals

-• Assist with lot owner applications, requests and correspondence
+• Assisting with lot owner applications, requests, and correspondence

 The body corporate committee

-• Liaise with the body corporate manager and, if applicable, the caretaker
+• Working closely with the body corporate manager and caretaker to keep the scheme running smoothly

 The caretaker, often referred to as the building or onsite manager, is an individual or a company engaged by the body corporate as a service contractor to carry out delegated functions.